k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/About.md

-# About K2view Fabric Web Studio for Docker Compose or Podman, version 2.1
+# About K2view Fabric Web Studio on Docker Compose or Podman, version 2.1

 ## Table of Contents